Serpentine Squiggles

 In the course of the Cyn manages to get in some stitches and unravels in on T, which of course is the precondition for her finishing move.
 She executes her sandbox and outputs, "Curtain: Open"

-And that is when, finally, Tessa uses her innate function.
+And that is when, finally, Tessa reveals her innate function.

 ⸢Transhuman Lobotomy⸥ allows the user’s consciousness to temporarily persist as a disembodied black box capable of hotplugging into other cores.
 The users’ memories are uploaded into the target’s processor and their black box is subsumed into the meta-black box of Transhuman Lobotomy.